abdolence/secret-vault-rs/README.md

 - `prost` for protobuf serialization support

-## Example for GCP with memory protection and encryption:
+## Example for GCP with AEAD encryption:

 ```rust

 // Describing secrets and marking them non-required